The biggest name in broadband, BT, owns Openreach, which has so far passed over 16 million premises with its new full fibre network.

 While Virgin Media's fibre network is widely available, it doesn't yet match the symmetrical upload speeds of independent networks where more advanced technology is used, such as with Community Fibre in London, or Hyperoptic.

-So far, despite many rumours, Virgin Media has yet to offer its network on a wholesale basis, and so customers can only sign up directly through Virgin themselves.
+So far, despite plans to do so, Virgin Media has yet to offer its network on a wholesale basis, and so customers can only sign up directly through Virgin themselves.

 Challenger fibre networks